 “John and I had never been anywhere,” Kunst told the Star Tribune.
 “We were very naive on this.
 We spread a world map on the living room floor and tried to do a circle as much as possible.”

 On June 20, 1970, the brothers set off on their journey with a mule named Willie Makeit.
-The Los Angeles Times reports that thousands of well-wishers gathered in Waseca to watch them depart, and the high school band played “King of the Road” as they took the first steps on their journey.
+Thousands of well-wishers gathered in Waseca to watch them depart, and the high school band played “King of the Road” as they took the first steps on their journey.

 “I’m doing this for myself mainly,” Dave Kunst later said, according to the Star Tribune.
 “I was tired of Waseca, tired of my job, tired of a lot of little people who don’t want to think, and tired of my wife.
 The walk was a perfect way to change all that: I just walked out of town.”